RsgAI/Evolutionary-Computation-For-Optimize-The-Location-Of-Base-Stations/README.md

 11. **General Mutation Rate:** Input field for specify the General Mutation Rate.
 This Rate determines the probability of Individuals to mutate.
 12. **Individual Mutation Rate:** Input field for specify the Individual Mutation Rate.
 This rate determines the rate at which the Individual to be mutated will be changed.
 13. **Max Iteration:** Input field for specify how many generations the Genetic Algorithm will run.
 14. **Repeat:** Input field for specify how many times the algorithm will be run.
-If this value is greater than one, the averages will be printed at the bottom of the result.
+If this value is greater than one, the averages of optimum solutions will be printed at the bottom of the result.
 15. **Start:** Button for run the Genetic Algorithm.

 ---